(local time)SEE WORLD AQI RANKING

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Xingtai air is currently 3.1 times above the WHO annual air quality guideline value
+PM2.5 concentration in Xingtai is currently 1.8 times the WHO annual air quality guideline value

 Unhealthy 154 US AQI